Active Shooter Response for the First Due Company

-This class will provide the basic principles of the rescue task force (RTF) and tactical emergency casualty care to better respond to high-threat active assailant incidents.
+This course provides the principles of the rescue task force and tactical emergency casualty care to better respond to high-threat active assailant incidents.
 Current evolution of these events shows the need for responders to continue to adapt strategy and tactics to safely and efficiently mitigate these incidents.
 The evidence-based content delivered will be consistent with current best practices and guidelines from the Department of Homeland Security, NFPA 3000, and the Committee for Tactical Emergency Casualty Care.
-Students will be provided the tools, skills, and information for continued training at their own agencies specific to RTF implementation and will leave with instructional materials, knowledge of evidence-based medicine specific to high-threat incidents, and a framework for program design.
-This is a highly interactive class with opportunities to try the latest equipment through ample hands-on skills evolutions.'
+Students will be provided the tools, skills, and information needed for continued training at their own agencies.
+Attendees will leave with instructional knowledge of evidence-based medicine specific to high-threat incidents and the basic framework for implementing a rescue task force response.
+This highly interactive course will provide structured instructor-led curriculum combined with ample hands-on skills including interior building movement with SWAT cover, bleeding control, and victim removal evolutions in both classroom and scenario-based settings in a large event stadium environment.